FATCA & CRS

-The Foreign Account Tax Compliance Act (FATCA), Common Reporting Standard (CRS), and how it may affect SCU Members
+The Foreign Account Tax Compliance Act (FATCA), Common Reporting Standard (CRS), and how it affects SCU Members

 In 2014, Canada and the United States signed an inter-governmental agreement known as the Foreign Account Tax Compliance Act (FATCA).
 This Act requires Canadian financial institutions, SCU included, to identify and report U.S. members to the Canada Revenue Agency (CRA).

-We diligently review FATCA and CRS regulations to ensure we are reporting accurately, while maintaining our high standards for privacy.
+We diligently review FATCA and CRS regulations to ensure we are reporting accurately, while maintaining our high privacy standards.

 All members of SCU are required to complete a self-declaration to confirm their country of tax residence.
 This includes providing all required information, such as foreign tax identification numbers.